drbh/zero-to-nix-tgi/README.md

 > tginow \
 && chmod +x tginow \
 && ./tginow help
+# Usage: ./tginow <command> [options]
+# Commands:
+#   status          Get the status of the devbox
+#   up              Create and setup a new devbox
+#   setup           Setup the development environment
+#   add-to-local    Add the devbox to local SSH config
+#   open            Open a byobu session with three panes
+#   ssh             SSH into the devbox
+#   down            Shutdown the devbox
+#   help            Display this help message
 ```

 🙌 yay, now you have `tginow` on your local machine.